Saturday September 17, 2022. Millennium Artistic Center: Huntsville, Alabama: 7 PM.

 Mark watched as the curtains opened and the band members started to walk out onto the stage.
 The crowd roared with approval as they saw their heroes appear:

 Oren Sager - bass

 Mark Sawyer took a deep breath and took his place at the piano trying to look as confident as possible.

 Blaze Fingers had more than 50 years of experience as a band leader.
 By contract, every venue that he took his quintet into provided him with a large private dressing room where he could also practice his horn.
-He played a custom silver-plated alto saxophone made for him by Cannonball Musical Instruments.
+He played a 24-karat gold-plated Selmer Reference 54 alto saxophone custom made for him by Henri Selmer Paris.
 His horn had beautiful hand-engraving on the bell, and the words "Blaze Fingers".
 To say that Blaze Fingers was obsessed with the alto saxophone would be the understatement of the century.

 You could hear a pin drop in the Millennium Artistic Center.
 The four musicians patiently waited on the stage, as did the audience.
 The band's base pay was $20,000 per week for this gig: $10,000 went to the headliner, Blaze, and each musician was paid $2,500.

 Blaze was a masterful business man.
 In his contract with major venues, he always pushed them to give him and his band a percentage of the house's gross earnings.
 He would quickly do the math in his head: 20,000 people in the audience times an average ticket price of $50 would gross $1,000,000.
 Blazed asked for 10% of the gross.
 So in total, his band would receive $100,000 + $20,000 for one week of work: $60,000 for Blaze, and $15,000 for each band member.
 That is the kind of following that Blaze Fingers had earned, and he was incredibly well respected.